HumairAK/gamedevlog/vector_basics_in_unity.md

 Suppose I wanted to move the player to where the enemy is?
-In order to do this, we need to move the player in the direction of the enemy but the distance between the two:
+In order to do this, we need to move the player in the direction of the enemy by the distance between the two:

 ```c#
 // We first get out direction as before